atablash/salgo-accessors-old/README.md

 Here you can see the *2-way CRTP* pattern in action: both your derived class and base class know about each other.

-In the above example, you can see an extension to the `Dense_Map`, that exposes some additional interface:
+In the above example, you can see an extension to the `Dense_Map` that exposes some additional interface:
 * `pos`: a pseudo-reference to vertex position
 * `props`: a pseudo-reference to vertex properties
 * `hverts`: a pseudo-reference to *vertex->polygon* links list